Fetal Ultrasounds Offered in Lynchburg, VA

-Fetal ultrasound provides you and your doctor with a first glimpse of your developing baby.
+A fetal ultrasound provides you and your obstetrician with a first glimpse of your developing baby.

 - A safe, painless and non-invasive test

 - Typically performed between 18 and 22 weeks of pregnancy

 - Used to confirm a pregnancy and its location

 - Used to determine how a pregnancy is progressing, the baby's growth rate, age and sex.

 - Used to determine location and development of the placenta

 Types of Ultrasounds